tsonntag/oscar/test/oscar/REMARKS.md

 ### General
 I know that my written English is a mess.

-### TDD
-If I applied 'pure' TDD I would implement in a way that the given test cases would work.
-However I also added test cases for the many other things that could happen.

-### Size of a canvas

-The specification does not define whether the canvas has a fixed size, i.e. if is given when the canvas is created (Canvas.new(size)) or if it implicitely given by the 'extend' of the rectangles on the canvas.
-However the size of the canvas has to be known for the flood function.
-So either
-1. we have to give the size when the canvas is created (Canvas.new(size)) or
-2. we have to provide the size to the flood function (Canvas.flood(point, size, fill_charactor)) I decided to implement 1.

 ### Test fixture 1

 There is an error in the specification: